liliulab/TEATIME/README.md

 TEATIME.run(input.file,magos_object = FALSE,steps=1:5)
 ```

-Examples and test data and explanations on different functionalities can be found in the ACE_workshop folder.
+Test data can be found in the data folder.
+To ensure the reproducibility of the test and control the consistency of the simulation, set seed=123.
+This is limited to repeating the same results and is not recommended for real analysis.